apitestbase/apitestbase.github.io/Properties.md

 A property in Iron Test is a named string.
 A property can be used in a test step or assertion with reference `${<Property_Name>}`, e.g. ${Output_Queue_Name}.
 When running the test step or test case, the properties are resolved to the associated values.

 ## User Defined Properties
 You can define properties on a test case through the Properties tab, then use them in the test steps and assertions of the test case.
-If the property value contains line breaks, you can double click the property value cell in the grid to pop out a textarea to edit the value.
+If the property value contains line breaks, you can double click the property value cell (after entering edit mode) in the grid to pop out a textarea to edit the value.

 A straightforward usage is that a property can be defined on the test case once and used multiple times in the test steps or assertions.